thetanos24/se_final_project/README.md

 - **Resource Library:** A dedicated section for sourdough fundamentals and specialized tips for high-heat baking.

-- **Seamless Navigation:** Fully functional routing for Recipes, Resources, and About sections, optimized for static hosting.
+- **Seamless Navigation:** Fully functional routing for Recipes, Resources, and optimized for static hosting.

 ## Deployment